PeteCookson/Moni/README.md

 ## Life Cycle & Further Features
 ---
 * Create account to store portfolio information.
-* Add a date purchased and ammount input to further calculate more data including Return on Investment, Profit/Loss, Total Investment.
+* Add a date purchased and amount input to further calculate more data including Return on Investment, Profit/Loss, Total Investment.
 * Increase the number of coins available for portfolio calculation.

 ## User Stories - the outcome...